sarab30351/r-analysis-portfolio/README.md

 Continuous variables will be summarized using means and standard deviations or medians and interquartile ranges, depending on their distributions.

-Routine hypothesis testing will not be used in the descriptive table because molecular-subtype groups are not randomized groups.
+Routine hypothesis testing will not be used in the descriptive table because molecular subtype groups are not randomized groups.

 ## 8. Unadjusted survival analysis